amsify42/codeigniter-model-extension/README.md

 ## Relations

-For getting rows or single column value from other database tables based on relations, you can define one protected function in your model class with name **setRelations**
+For getting rows or single column value from other database tables based on relations, you have to define one protected function in your model class with name **setRelations**

 ```php
      class Users extends MY_Model {